RazgrizHsu/immich-mediakit/README.md

 docker network create immich-mediakit
 ```

-Then add the netowrk to your immich database container and to the docker compose:
+Then add the network to your immich database container and to the docker compose:
 ```yaml
 services:
   database: